makew0rld/amfora/README.md

 update-desktop-database ~/.local/share/applications
 ```

-Make sure to click "Watch" > "Releases only" in the top right to get notified about new releases!
+Make sure to click "Watch" in the top right, then "Custom" > "Releases" to get notified about new releases!

 ### Arch Linux